erikvorhes/dotcom/src/content/index.md

 layout: layouts/home.njk
 ---

-Hello!
 I'm Erik Vorhes, a human on the internet.
 I write software for a living and think about a lot of things while living.

-You might be interested in [current writing](/notes/) or in some of my [past work](/was/).
+Take a look around to learn more [about me](/is/); you might also be interested in some of my [past work](/was/).